kojodoc/kojodoc.github.io/art/shape-block.md

 ```
 ![shape-block](shape-block.png)

+---

 ### Block rotates in place
-In this approach, the block just rotates the shape around a point.
+In this approach, the block just rotates the shape around a point:

+---

 ```scala
 def shape() {
     savePosHe()